Best Cold Water Regulators (2023) – Buying Guide and Reviews

 Why you ask?
 The reason is that a balanced regulator will provide consistent airflow.
 It won’t matter how much air is left in the tank, you will get the same amount of air for each breath.

 An unbalanced regulator will give you less air per breath when the gas in the tank gets low.
 Unbalanced models are typically cheaper and easier to maintain but will not work as well as balanced regulators in cold water and for deep dives.

 Diaphragm or Piston Regulator

-Both types work equally well in warm environments.
+Both types of scuba regulators work equally well in warm environments.
 When diving in cold water you want to consider picking a diaphragm regulator.

 Let’s take a step back.
 Both variants refer to the first stage regulator.
 They are simply two different designs and affect the part of the regulator that lets the air flow when you breathe in and stops it when you breathe out.